50/50 poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping 50/50 against these established plot points, we can identify how Jonathan Levine utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish 50/50 within the comedy genre.

 Jonathan Levine's Structural Approach